 Azure Durable Functions is an extension of Azure Functions

-Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
+Azure Functions - a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
 Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date resources needed to keep your applications running.
-You focus on the pieces of code that matter most to you, and Azure Functions handles the rest.
+You focus on the pieces of code that matter most to you, and Microsoft Azure Functions handle the rest.

 Azure Durable Functions on the other hand are built on top of Azure Functions.
-It is open-source.
-It does more than standard Azure Functions can do, especially when you have to develop a serverless long-running stateful workflow from the code along with the Azure Function in a serverless environment.
+It does more than standard Azure Functions can do, especially when you have to develop a serverless long-running stateful workflow from the code along with the Azure Functions in a serverless environment.

 - Define and write workflows by code